civl-verifier/civl-verifier.github.io/index.md

 *[inductive sequentialization](https://doi.org/10.1145/3385412.3385980)*,
 and *[synchronization](https://dx.doi.org/10.4230/LIPIcs.CONCUR.2018.21)*.

-Under the hood, Civl is built on top of [Boogie](https://github.com/boogie-org/boogie), a verifier for sequential programs.
+Civl is built on top of [Boogie](https://github.com/boogie-org/boogie), a verifier for sequential programs.
 Civl decomposes proof checking into modular verification conditions that are automatically verified by a theorem prover/SMT solver.